 To date, 6 graduating classes and 90 Black-owned businesses have registered through RIBA, many of which have secured grant funding and low-interest business loans.

 Benito has played an integral role in strengthening the library as an entrepreneurial resource.
 In May 2020, ABE partnered with the Central Arkansas Library System to launch The Rock It!
-Lab, a start-up hub located in the historic Cox building in downtown Little Rock, that educates and connects underestimated entrepreneurs by providing working space, technical assistance, mentorship, incubator program, and consulting to create pathways for them to achieve economic mobility.
+Lab, a start-up hub located in the historic Cox building in downtown Little Rock that educates and connects underestimated entrepreneurs by providing working space, technical assistance, mentorship, an incubator program, and consulting to create pathways for them to achieve economic mobility.

 In October 2020, Benito launched the Black Founders Summit, a space for the community to share actionable insights with the purpose of advancing Black entrepreneurship.
 In August 2021, Benito spearheaded the Imani Fund which provides Black entrepreneurs in Arkansas with microloans between $5,000 and $25,000 and free technical assistance.